KIT-TVA/Vari-Joern/docs/composers/Kbuild.md

 - `system`
     - Specifies the used Kconfig/Kbuild implementation.
 Currently, `busybox`, `linux` and `fiasco` are supported.
     - Optional: no
+- `presence_condition_excludes`
+    - Specifies a list of files for which presence conditions should not be determined.
+The paths are relative to the source directory.
+    - Optional: yes

 For example, the composer could be configured as follows: